 - Award recipients do not need to be members of GLBTRT or GODORT.

-The deadline for the 2018 award has passed.
-The application for the 2019 award will be available in Fall 2018.
+The deadline for the 2019 award has passed.
+Nominations for the 2020 award will open in Fall 2019.

 Submission must be online, using the GLBTRT Awards Online Application.
 A letter of nomination is required along with at least 5 but no more than ten supporting documents.
 Supporting documents can include letters of support, statements of outstanding contributions, copies of presentations, links to resources created, and other evidence.
 Only the materials submitted as part of the nomination package will be considered.
 They should represent a full portrait of the candidate’s accomplishments, especially their efforts in mentoring individuals.
 Specific examples are useful as is supporting documentation.
 During deliberations, members of the award jury may bring to the attention of the jury personal knowledge, examples of social media, web information, publications, or other information that is relevant.